charleskoffler/clprolf/README.md

 Here is the definition of business logic, in Wikipedia:
 "In computer software, business logic or domain logic is the part of the program that encodes the real-world business rules that determine how data can be created, stored, and changed.
 It is contrasted with the remainder of the software that might be concerned with lower-level details of managing a database or displaying the user interface, system infrastructure, or generally connecting various parts of the program.".

-The idea of separating business logic code and low level code which handles managing a database, and so on, looks like the simu_rewo and simu_afoc.
-It would be a simu_rewo which would simulate an human expert work, and simu_afoc would manage low-level details.
+The idea of separating business logic code and low level code which handles managing a database, and so on, looks like the simu_real_world_obj and simu_afoc.
+It would be a simu_real_world_obj which would simulate an human expert work, and simu_afoc would manage low-level details.
 Simol goes further while considering simulation code, like business logic for this real-world object.
 But the reasoning can be compared.

 * Adheres naturally to SRP
 Single Responsability Principle(SRP): simol encourages naturally the SRP, with the kind of class separation, and also with the "nature" keyword.

-* Simol is natively well adapted with the MVC pattern, with his simulation focus, well made for the controller(simu_rewo), the model(simu_alfoc), and the view(simu_alfoc).
+* Simol is natively well adapted with the MVC pattern, with his simulation focus, well made for the controller(simu_real_world_obj), the model(simu_comp_worker), and the view(simu_comp_worker).
 But simol let programmers free to the point of views choosing the kind of class they prefer.

-* Adheres closely to the DAO Design Pattern. simu_alfoc, and compat_interf_version suits closely for implementing the DAO pattern in simol.
+* Adheres closely to the DAO Design Pattern. simu_comp_worker, and compat_interf_version suits closely for implementing the DAO pattern in simol.

 * Compatible with loose coupling principle, bridge pattern, "program to an interface not an implementation" principle, with the compat_interf_version interfaces, and "with_compat" keyword.
 As well aligned with Dependency Injection(DI) pattern(with with_compat keyword).